TanmayAdithya/Flixx/README.md

 ## License:

-This project is licensed under the [MIT License](link-to-license-file) for both personal and commercial use.
+This project is licensed under the MIT License for both personal and commercial use.

----

-Feel free to further customize it according to your project's specific details!